 Arnprior Farm, Stirling, FK8 3HA

-From October 10, pumpkin pickers can gather in Stirling’s Arnprior Farm where around 15,000 pumpkins of all sizes, types and colours will be awaiting.
+From October 9, pumpkin pickers can gather in Stirling’s Arnprior Farm where around 15,000 pumpkins of all sizes, types and colours will be waiting.
 In the 6-acre pumpkin patch, you can find massive orange Cinderella pumpkins, green warty pumpkins, white albino ones and groovy stripy pumpkins.
 There is also an area where visitors can dig for turnips and tatties, quad pod rides and a kid’s maze.
 With an overall autumnal festival vibe, guests can also observe a chainsaw carving show and indulge in a variety of foods from local pick-up trucks.

-What is more, you can learn how to cook with pumpkin in the cooking demonstrations, and there will be a photographer on-site to take some seasonal shots of everyone.
+What is more, you can learn how to cook with pumpkins in the cooking demonstrations, and there will be a photographer on-site to take some seasonal shots of everyone.
 And for those who are just not ready to leave yet, guests can book into one of the farm’s glamping pods that also has a jacuzzi.

 Cairnie, Cupar KY15 4QD